 Frequently Asked Questions

-What percentage of Utah County residents are LDS?
-According to the Kem C. Gardner Policy Institute's 2024 analysis, 89% of Utah County residents adhere to a religion, with the LDS church being the largest by a significant margin.
-Statewide, the Pew Research Center's 2023-24 study found that 50% of Utah adults identify as LDS, down from 58% in 2007.
+How LDS is Utah County specifically?
+According to the Kem C. Gardner Policy Institute's 2024 analysis, 89% of Utah County residents adhere to a religion, with the LDS church by far the largest.
+This is higher than the state average — statewide, 50% of Utah adults identify as LDS per Pew Research 2023–24.